Release-Candidate/vscode-ocaml-alcotest-test-adapter/README.md

 ## Configuration

 - `alcotest.testDirectories` - Array of strings containing the relative (to the workspace root directory) paths to the test directories to search for dune configuration files.
-The default is `[ "test", "tests"]`
+The default is `[ "test", "tests"]`.
+If your dune test configuration files are contained other directories, add these directories to this list.

 ## Changes